a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ```
 > `Exercise 3`
 >
-> Remove the header of this file using the ”select non matching lines” option of grep (-v flag) and redirect the output to a file called `dog_genes_no_H.txt` inside the `bio_formats/gtf` directory.
+> Remove the header of this file using the ”select non matching lines” option of grep (-v flag) and redirect the output to a file called `dog_genes_no_H.tsv` inside the `bio_formats/gtf` directory.

 The first line of your file without a header should look like:
 `X ensembl gene 1575 5716 . + . gene_id "ENSCAFG00000010935"; gene_version "3"; gene_source "ensembl"; gene_biotype "protein_coding"`
 It contains a lot of information that is not relevant for us at the moment.
-The fields that we are interested in are:
+The fields (or columns) that we are interested in are:
 - The chromosome (X: 1st field)
 - The type of the feature (gene: 3rd field)
 - The starting position of the feature (1575: 4th field)